MA Cognitive Science

-The Cognitive Science degree requires you to undertake a selection of basic courses in Linguistics, Philosophy and either Psychology or Informatics to give a broad understanding of issues such as the relationship between language and thought, the relationship between mind and brain and the philosophical implications of our increasing ability to look inside the working brain and to model its activities in computers and robots.
+The Cognitive Science degree requires you to undertake a selection of basic courses in Linguistics, Philosophy, Psychology, and Informatics to give a broad understanding of issues such as the relationship between language and thought, the relationship between mind and brain and the philosophical implications of our increasing ability to look inside the working brain and to model its activities in computers and robots.

-Students from the MA and BSc degrees study together the general introductory cognitive science course that gives an overview of perception, memory, motor control, language and reasoning, as well as introducing experimental, neural and computational methods.
+Students from the MA degree take a Humanities-oriented introductory Cognitive Science course in PPLS, which highlights big questions in Cognitive Science from the perspectives of Philosophy, Psychology, and Linguistics as well as teaching students basic computer programming skills.
+Students from the MA and BSc degrees study together the more computationally oriented introductory Cognitive Science in Informatics, which gives an overview of perception, memory, motor control, language and reasoning, as well as covering experimental, neural and computational methods.

 Third and Fourth Year

-In third and fourth year the choices are: informatics (e.g. language processing, neural computation, robotics and vision, machine learning); linguistics (e.g. language evolution, language acquisition, speech processing); philosophy (e.g. ontology of mind, theories of mind, theories of truth, ethics); and psychology (e.g. psycholinguistics, memory and perception, attention, development, neuropsychology).
+In third and fourth year the choices are: linguistics (e.g. language evolution, language acquisition, speech processing); philosophy (e.g. ontology of mind, theories of mind, theories of truth, ethics); psychology (e.g. psycholinguistics, memory and perception, attention, development, neuropsychology); and Informatics (e.g. language processing, neural computation, robotics and vision, machine learning).
 In third year you may participate in a group project, and in fourth year you undertake an individual research project.

 Teaching and assessment